jjsmp2/ModernBERT-for-SE-Domain/README.md

 ## Overview

-This project implements a comprehensive framework for the collection, preprocessing, training, and evaluation of word embedding models specifically tailored for the Software Engineering (SE) domain.
-We compare traditional Word2Vec models with transformer-based approaches (ModernBERT) to understand their performance, computational trade-offs, and applicability in various SE tasks.
+This work implements a comprehensive framework for the collection, preprocessing, training, and evaluation of word embedding models specifically tailored for the Software Engineering (SE) domain.
+We compare the traditional static embedding models viz.
+(Word2Vec, gloVe and fastText) with transformer-based approaches (ModernBERT) to understand their performance, computational trade-offs, and applicability in various SE tasks.

 ## Authors

-- **Rahul Velpula** (ravelpul@utica.edu)
-- **Aryan KC** (arkc@utica.edu)
-- **Unnati Shah** (unshah@utica.edu)
-- **Siba Mishra** (sibamishracse@gmail.com)
+Anonymous

 ## Key Features